 “Sleep affects every aspect of a child’s well-being,” explains Jodi Mindell, PhD, Associate Director of the Sleep Center at Children’s Hospital of Philadelphia (CHOP).
 She details the key ways in which sleep shortages are harmful to children.

 Children who don’t get enough sleep are cranky and irritable.
 They have less control of their emotions.
 What parents take for adolescent moodiness is often due to lack of sleep, and can disappear with healthier sleep habits.
-This is even more evident now, when many children and teens are worried about COVID-19, racial protests, community unrest and when they will be able to see all their friends again in-person.

 Children’s attention, concentration, memory, problem-solving and decision-making skills all decrease with lack of sufficient sleep.
 “A child’s primary job is to do well in school and continue learning,” says Mindell.
 Even in summertime, children are learning every day, just in a different way than during the school year.
 As parents, we do them a disservice if we don’t hold them to healthy sleep schedules.
 For teens, a lack of sleep can have a profound effect on their decision-making skills and willingness to participate in unsafe activities.